dortania/OpenCore-Install-Guide/ktext.md

 * SMCBatteryManager.kext
   * Used for measuring battery readouts on laptops, **desktops can ignore**
   * Do not use until battery has been properly patched, can cause issues otherwise
+* SMCDellSensors.kext
+  * Allows for finer monitoring and control of the fans on Dell
+  * **Do not use if you do not have a supported Dell machine**

 ### Graphics